 Not only can they save you a bit of walking time, they are a great way to see the area.
 Check availability, they were not operating when we were there in August.
 The same goes for the cruises around the area.
 We’ll be getting on one of them next time too.

 The trek up Mount Amos will appeal to more series walkers.
 It is not a long hike distance-wise, but it is a strenuous one.
-‘Boulder scrambling’ gets a mention in the warnings about the walk/climb.
+‘Boulder scrambling’ gets a mention on the warning signs in the Wineglass Bay car park.
 When you get to the top though, you’ll have one of the best views in the park.

 See for yourself

 The beauty of an experience is in the eye of the beholder.
 Everyone will have their own opinion on the Wineglass Bay lookout.
-In the end though, travellers will agree, it’s the spirit of adventure to find out for yourself that is the most important.
+In the end though, travellers will agree, the most important thing is having the spirit of adventure to find out for yourself.

 Freycinet National Park, Tasmania